sbme-tutorials/sbme-tutorials.github.io/2020/sbe306DataBase/DB.md

 You should see something like this indicating the server has started properly.
 ![](images/amppsStart.png)

-## common issues for LINUUX installation
+## common issues for LINUX installation

 if you have a problem installing ampps on linux type the following: